Svanteberg/Virtual-EEG-electrodes/README.md

 ### Data organisation

 *The developed scripts require that the data is organized in a specific way.
-This may well be the main challenge for anyone attempting to use the scripts, and it will likely save time to instead modify them to accommodate your own data structure.*
+This may well be the main challenge for anyone attempting to use the scripts, and it will likely save time to instead modify them to accommodate your own data structure.
+An example, containing artificial EEG data, is provided [here](https://github.com/Svanteberg/Virtual-EEG-electrodes/tree/master/Artificial_EEG_for_testing_scripts).
+A script for generating more data is also privoded.*

 The data was organized with each subject having a folder containing one or more of their respective EEG recordings.
 All EEGs in each folder were divided into numpy files of 10 s epochs and numbered in consecutive order.